 The flag is made of blue, black and white bands that run horizontally.
 The blue colour stands for water, specifically rain water.

 This is further emphasized by embossing PULA, the Setswana word for rain, in the coat of arms.
 PULA is the national motto used to invoke rain.

 The black and white bands represent black and white people - or people of different ethnic groups and races.
 In Botswana the desire is that they should live in peace and harmony.

-Botswana gained protection from Britain and therefore it was paramount that recognition is made of the pluralist nature of society in Botswana and on the importance to have people of all races living together in peace.
+Botswana gained protection from Britain and therefore it was paramount that recognition is made of the inclusiveness of all members of society in Botswana, and on the importance to have people of all races living together in peace.